facebook linkedin links to instagram links to pinterest links to twitter links to vimeo links to youtube

 Supporting someone who’s had a miscarriage

-If a loved one has experienced a miscarriage, your empathy and acknowledgement of their pregnancy loss can be of enormous value.
-Family and friends play an important role in supporting their loved one affected by miscarriage: what they do or don’t say can have a lasting impact.
+If someone close to you has experienced a miscarriage, offering empathy and acknowledging their loss can be incredibly meaningful.
+Family and friends play a crucial role in supporting a loved one through miscarriage, as the words and actions they choose can leave a lasting impact.

 When checking in with how your loved ones feel and whether they need support, your choice of words and the help you offer matters.
 Take care that you are prepared and ready emotionally and physically before providing support, as you may also experience grief.
 It is normal and valid to feel sad about the loss.